 The Bayside Neighborhood Association (BNA) represents all those with a vested interest in the Bayside neighborhood.
 Our members are made up of residents, property owners, businesses, and organizations.
 We welcome anyone who lives, works, or owns property in Bayside to become involved.
-Please visit our News & Events Page to stay updated on upcoming events.
+Please visit our News & Events Page for more information on upcoming events, including:

 Monthly Board meetings are held the first Tuesday of the month at 6 p.m. in the community room at 24 Stone Street in Unity Village.
 These meetings are always open to the public and we encourage new friends to attend.
 The BNA also produces the Baysider, a quarterly community newspaper and manages the Bayside Community Garden on Chestnut Street in Bayside.
 We have special meetings and host forums as the need arises to to discuss issues impacting our neighborhood.
 Read the latest edition of The Baysider, BNA’s community newspaper!